thiberiofm/GeolocationApp/README.md

 - Python 3.7.4
 - Flask
 - Google APIs (Place detail and directions)
+  - To get started with Google APis, the first step is getting and configuring the [API Key](https://developers.google.com/maps/documentation/javascript/get-api-key).
  - just one more info

 ## Run